 Students are expected to evaluate and assess their own work throughout the course.

 In the spring of the second year, students will focus on a specialist area.
-This could be as broad-ranging as Menswear Design, Styling, Journalism, Millinery, Contour Design, Costume Design, Fine Art Textiles or Surface Pattern Design, Interior Design, Fashion Illustration and Photography.
+This could be as broad-ranging as Menswear Design, Womenswear, Millinery, Contour Design, Costume Design, Fine Art Textiles or Surface Pattern Design, Interior Design, Fashion Illustration and Photography.
 All of these specialisms will need to have a strong focus and connection with textile design.